 10am - 5pm

-Join us for two days of brush clearing, tree felling, hedge laying, and general tidying up ready for the new season.
+Join us for two days of path clearing, tree felling, hedge laying, and general tidying up ready for the new season.

-Please contact us using the form at the bottom of the page.
+RSVP using the email address at the bottom of the page.

 End of the World Garden is a unique and ambitious artist-led project.
 A two-acre forest garden site in Cornwall, cultivated over the last twelve years by artist Paul Chaney (paulchaney.co.uk).
 The project opened in 2016 as a collaborative platform for artist residencies, durational trans-disciplinary research, and residential seminars exploring land use and post-capital futures.
 The site will host a diverse programme of public events, practical workshops in off-grid living, horticulture, ecology, and participatory art commissions.